it-novum/openITCOCKPIT-documentation/en/docs/additional/mobile-website.md

 #### API Key creation

-To be able to log in into the mobile website it is required to [crate an API key](../../development/api/#api-keys) first.
+To be able to log in into the mobile website it is required to [create an API key](../../development/api/#api-keys) first.
 For easier transfer of the API key to the mobile device you can scan the QR-Code which is displayed in the API key creation overlay in openITCOCKPIT.
 Copy the displayed key and paste it in the field `Your api-key`.